root-project/root/core/doc/v600/index.md

    new Event();
 }
 ```
-There are two options to make this work in both ROOT v5 and v6: either remove the `#include` or provide a rootmap file for libEvent (which also requires include guards for Event.h).
+You will currently have to provide a rootmap file for libEvent (which also requires include guards for Event.h).
 This might get fixed in a later version (ROOT-4691).

 ### TInterpreter